 Talking to children about mental health will help them recognise issues within themselves and it’ll help teach them how to better understand how others might feel.
 It’ll also provide them with valuable skills which they can benefit from for the rest of their lives, which hopefully they’ll also pass on to their children if they have them.

 The belief that we’re somehow protecting children because we think they’re too young to learn about mental health couldn’t be further from the truth.
-You’re doing them a disservice because poor mental health will come for our children if you like it or not.
-The earlier children learn about mental health, the better.
-School life is stressful too, just like work, except you can also have bullying and puberty thrown into the mix.
-Poor mental health doesn’t discriminate by race, gender, socioeconomic status, or age.
+You’re doing them a disservice because poor mental health will come for our children, whether you like it or not.

 We teach children how to tie their shoes, clean their teeth, and wash their faces, so let’s teach them other important life skills.
-Let’s help all children to become unaware of what mental health is and how they can express their mental health concerns.
+Let’s help all children become unaware of what mental health is and how they can express their mental health concerns.

 Advertisements